Pediatrics Supporting Parents

 November 2017 – April 2020

-- Funder: The Silicon Valley Community Foundation Parenting Through Pediatrics Fund
+- Funder: The Silicon Valley Community Foundation Pediatrics Supporting Parents Fund

 - Our Role: Leveraging its background in improvement science, NICHQ will provide oversight and technical assistance to support the pediatric practices as they test strategies, collect and analyze data, and report on findings that lead to sustainable improvement, which ultimately can be scaled nationally.